Leftist Former Prime Ministers Wins Czech Presidency

 Miloš Zeman is expected to support a more pro-European policy.

-Former Czech prime minister Miloš Zeman won his country’s presidential runoff election on Saturday with 55 percent of the votes compared to 45 percent for the libertarian candidate and incumbent foreign minister Karel Schwarzenberg.
+Former Czech prime minister Miloš Zeman won his country’s presidential runoff election on Saturday with 55 percent support against 45 percent for the libertarian candidate and incumbent foreign minister, Karel Schwarzenberg.

-While the Czech president’s powers are limited on a day to day basis, he can block legislation and appoints central bankers and judges.
+The Czech president’s powers are limited, but he can block legislation and appoint central bankers and judges.
 He also has the authority to dissolve parliament.